openkylin/systemd/docs/CREDENTIALS.md

 `/usr/lib/credstore/`. `LoadCredentialEncrypted=` will also search `/etc/credstore.encrypted/` and similar directories.
 These directories are hence a great place to store credentials to load on the system.

+## Conditionalizing Services

+Sometimes it makes sense to conditionalize system services and invoke them only if the right system credential is passed to the system.
+Use the `ConditionCredential=` and `AssertCredential=` unit file settings for that.